About the Collections

 Since its founding in 1938, the Portsmouth Historical Society has acquired family papers, photographs, municipal records, maps, housewares, art, furniture, textiles, agricultural equipment, books, genealogical records and other items pertaining to Portsmouth’s rich history.

 This broad collection speaks to Portsmouth’s social, religious, political, medical, military and agricultural heritage.

 The Society also maintains a collection of general items pertaining to the history of the United States as a whole, as this was an additional focus of the Society’s mission when the Society was first formed.

 The Portsmouth Historical Society has archival collections dating from the 17th century to present day.
 Collections include the papers of the Colonel Wm.
 Barton Chapter of the Daughters of the American Revolution, the Newport and Providence Railway, the Newport Agricultural Society and Kaiser Aluminum.
-Photographs include those of the Vanderbilt farms of Oakland Farm and Sandy Point.
+Photographs include those of the Vanderbilt farms of Oakland and Sandy Point.

 Diaries and handwritten schoolbooks of previous Portsmouth residents along with an assortment of ephemera showcases a broad perspective of the community that lived here before us.
 A large collection of municipal records including deeds, probate records and tax receipts dating from the 17th century to the late 19th century fill many gaps for eager genealogists.

 Broadsides and editions of the Newport Mercury from the 18th and 19th century among other publications offer day-to-day understanding of life for a Rhode Islander at that time.
 Maps, posters and blueprints give visual aids to how the landscape we are so familiar with has changed or remained the same overtime.